 In terms of pre-production, producers can be involved in hiring talent like actors, models and extras to securing the filming location.

 They are typically are the go-between for the client and the production team.
-They are resposible for ensuring the project runs smoothly and is aligned with the client’s goals.
+They are responsible for ensuring the project runs smoothly and is aligned with the client’s goals.

 Creative Director